Where do I begin?

 Age of Revolution – U.S. and World History 1850 to 1930

-Many parents will choose to begin with Expansion of Civilization in high school in order to leave one year free for extended studies outside of TRISMS.
+Many parents will choose to begin with Expansion of Civilization in high school .
 Although each volume builds on the previous as far as time-frames covered, the assignments are not necessarily more difficult.
-Also, the entire IEW program is covered in each volume, so that students get plenty of practice.
-Therefore, nothing is lost if a student starts at a different time frame.
+Also, the entire IEW program is referenced in each volume.

 Age of Revolution is the only program we know of that has U.S. and World History side by side.
 We live in a global society, and events on the other side of the world often affect events here in America.